Back

 In that same vein, you’ll also get more convenient options for your coverage.
 You can wrap everything up into one plan.
 If you take the Original Medicare route, you would have to add Part D coverage if you want a prescription drug plan, for example.

-There is potential to save money with Advantage plans, too.
-Some of this type of plan will come along with lower premiums and set limits on the maximum amount you will have to pay out of pocket during the year.
+There is potential to save money with Advantage plans with lower premiums and set limits on the maximum amount you will have to pay out of pocket during the year.

 Cons